Texas Roadhouse Rolls Copycat + Video

 Bread flour or cake flour, however, are totally fine substitutes!

-Tips for Perfecting Your Texas Roadhouse Rolls Dough
+Tips for Perfecting Your Texas Roadhouse Bread Dough

-You want to knead until it’s tacky but not “sticky,” meaning bits of wet dough gets stuck to your hands after touching it.
+This means that bits of wet dough will stick to your hands after touching it.

 If it’s still sticky after a good bit of kneading, add small amounts of flour until your hands come away clean.

-Finally, let it rise properly!
-Don’t rush it – it’ll take somewhere between 45 and 60 minutes for it to almost double in size.
+Don’t rush it — it’ll take somewhere between 45 and 60 minutes for the dough to almost double in size.

-If your kitchen is too chilly for the dough to rise properly, then heat your oven to 100 – 125°F and let your dough rise there – in an oven-safe bowl, of course.
+If your kitchen is too chilly for Texas Roadhouse bread dough to rise properly, then heat your oven to 100 – 125°F and let your dough rise there — in an oven-safe bowl, of course.

 It won’t rise after freezing quite as well as it does fresh, and that’s the key to getting fluffy bread!

-Go ahead and shape the dough into rolls, let them partially freeze, and then store in a freezer bag.
+Go ahead and shape the dough into rolls, flash freeze for about an hour, then store in a freezer bag.

 Let frozen Texas Roadhouse rolls thaw in the fridge for at least a couple of hours, ideally overnight, and then bake as instructed.

-Wondering how to reheat Texas Roadhouse rolls?
+Wondering how to reheat Texas Roadhouse rolls that are already baked?
 Pop them back into the oven at a lower temperature, closer to 300 – 325°F, until warmed through the center.

 You may want to brush on a bit more butter and broil for just a few minutes to get the same texture on the top!

-The sweet spot is somewhere between 7 and 9 minutes.
+The sweet spot is somewhere between 7 and 9 minutes for this Texas Roadhouse bread recipe.

-Be sure to follow the recipe exactly to guarantee fluffy rolls!
+Be sure to follow the recipe exactly to guarantee fluffy Texas Roadhouse rolls!
 The video in this post is a helpful guide for timing and visual cues in dinner roll baking as well.

 Enjoy!